rudr4m/scm-assistant-bot/README.md

 Q5 Which product category has the highest average defect rate and does it exceed the Tier-2 limit?
 ANS Mechanical Components — average 2.12% across 360 POs.
 Below the Tier-2 ceiling of 2.50% (Policy §3.2),
 so no breach — but approaching the limit.

+what i'd improve : to make the chatbot more human-like and context aware than its current state